nightwatchjs/nightwatch-docs/guide/concepts/component-testing.md

 Here’s what Nightwatch does to run a component test:

-- the CLI test runner launches a real browser and navigates to a basic HTML page (the test renderer)
+1. the CLI test runner launches a real browser and navigates to a basic HTML page (the test renderer)
-- inside the test renderer, it injects the Vue or React test utils and then mounts the component which needs to be tested, optionally specifying a list of plugins–in case of Vue, such as a `store` or a `router`– or `props` in case of React
+2. inside the test renderer, it injects the Vue or React test utils and then mounts the component which needs to be tested, optionally specifying a list of plugins–in case of Vue, such as a `store` or a `router`– or `props` in case of React
-- once the component has been successfully rendered a reference to the DOM element will be sent back to the Nightwatch CLI runner
+3. once the component has been successfully rendered a reference to the DOM element will be sent back to the Nightwatch CLI runner
-- the CLI runner continues running the test in the same way it does for end-to-end testing; the assertions are run in the Node.js context
+4. the CLI runner continues running the test in the same way it does for end-to-end testing; the assertions are run in the Node.js context

 ![https://blog.nightwatchjs.org/content/images/2022/02/component-testing.003.png](https://blog.nightwatchjs.org/content/images/2022/02/component-testing.003.png)

 ### Advantages of Using Nightwatch for Component Testing

 ##### Ease of use and consistency
-The main advantage and motivation for using Nightwatch as component testing is the easy to use and consistent with how end-to-end testing is done.
+The main advantage and motivation for using Nightwatch as component testing is the easy to use and consistency with how end-to-end testing is done.
 With Nightwatch, you have everything installed so there is nothing more to configure in terms of testing.

 ##### Access to OS-level APIs
 And since the testing is done by the CLI test runner, we have also access to **OS-level APIs** and we also have access to the **Vite** runner APIs, so we could do more advanced integration directly between Vite and Nightwatch.